shwezhu/shwezhu.github.io/content/post/golang/basics/013-methods-receivers.md

 >
 > Source: https://go101.org/article/value-copy-cost.html

-## 2. Method Receivers in Concurrency
+## 2. Method receivers in concurrency

 I came across a satement about when to use value receiver but forget where I found: